50 Years of Automated Face Recognition: Advances in Deep Face Recognition

-Alongside the choice of network architecture, the dimensionality of the output feature vector, or template size, is another critical design decision influencing system performance and efficiency.
-While modern systems often employ 512-dimensional embeddings, research by Gong {\it et al.}~\cite{gong2019intrinsic} investigates the fundamental requirements of these representations by examining their intrinsic dimensionality.
-Their work reveals that the actual degrees of freedom needed to capture essential facial variations (the intrinsic dimension) can be substantially lower than the commonly used ambient dimensions ({\it e.g.}, d=512).
-Also FaceNet~\cite{schroff2015facenet} indicates that for a given training dataset, higher performance was achieved with d=128 compared to d=512.
+Also, FaceNet~\cite{schroff2015facenet} indicates that for a given training dataset, higher performance was achieved with d=128 compared to d=512.
 This finding implies that standard high-dimensional face embeddings contain significant redundancy, suggesting the potential to develop much more compact templates that could enable faster search and more efficient storage while retaining discriminative power.

-It is important to note, however, that in commercial systems, a template often includes more than just the feature vector itself.
-It may contain metadata such as quality indicators, detection attributes, or even multiple embeddings, leading to greater variation in template sizes.
+The optimal embedding dimensionality varies with the scale and diversity of the training data.
+The embedding space must fit all subjects within a hypersphere while preserving sufficient inter-class distances.
+As the number of identities increases, a higher-dimensional feature space may be needed to maintain discriminability.
+Hence, smaller dimensions (e.g., 128) may suffice for moderate datasets, whereas larger datasets benefit from higher-dimensional representations to preserve subject separation. \reviewtag{\Rone}